garagehive/garagehive.github.io/docs/garagehive-reminded-not-booked-setup.md

    ![](media/garagehive-reminded-not-booked-setup1.png)

-2. In the **Reminded Not Booked Setup** page, select the **Reminder Type** that you want to setup.
+2. In the **Reminded Not Booked Setup** page, the **Reminder Type** are added depending on the **Vehicle Reminder Dates** notifications that have been enabled in the system.
+You can also select the **Reminder Type** that you want to setup, and then enable the **Vehicle Reminder Date** notification.
-3. The **maximum number of days until the due date** will be automatically retrieved from the system, but you can adjust it if necessary.
+3. The **maximum number of days until the due date** will be automatically filled to 30 days, but you can adjust it if necessary.
-4. In the **Check reminders sent within the last No. of days** field, specify the number of days you would like to receive a **Reminded Not Booked** notification after the initial reminder has been sent.
+4. In the **Check reminders sent within the last No. of days** field, the days will be automatically be added as 7 days but you can specify the number of days you would like to receive a **Reminded Not Booked** notification after the initial reminder has been sent.

    ![](media/garagehive-reminded-not-booked-setup2.png)

 5. Then, in the **General** FastTab, you have the option to choose the **Vehicle Data Update Method** for when the **Reminded Not Booked** notification is sent.
    - **None**: No vehicle data updates will occur when this option is selected.
-   - **Update MOT**: Vehicle data will be updated for the MOT Due Date only.
+   - **Update MOT**: MOT data for applicable vehicles will be updated.
 Standard lookup charges will apply.
-   - **Update MOT & Vehicle Data by VIN**: All vehicle data for the service dates will be updated using the vehicle VIN.
+   - **Update MOT & Vehicle Data by VIN**: All vehicle data for applicable vehicles will be updated using the vehicle VIN.
 Standard lookup charges will apply.

       ![](media/garagehive-reminded-not-booked-setup3.png)